 Mark Peters, assistant director, USD University Ministry; USD faculty

 Remember John Naisbitt who coined the term “megatrends?”
 Explore major global trends affecting the nonprofit sector with very own megatrend master, Mark Peters, as he shares his thoughts on how to capitalize on some of the megatrends in the field and even create some trends of your own through your own organization.
 Using recent insights from the growing field of Social Entrepreneurship and some inspiring examples from up and coming social entrepreneurs, you will learn about how you can innovate in the creation of social value.

 Both Sides Now: How Great Financial Management Can Connect Stakeholders with Mission

-The complexity of nonprofit financial management & reporting continues to deepen.
+The complexity of nonprofit financial management and reporting continues to deepen.
 Boards, private and public funders, watchdog groups, employees and others continue to raise their expectations for the accuracy, timeless and - most importantly – the transparency of your operations.
 Great financial management allows you to lead the discussion with stakeholders instead of responding to old models.
-We will discuss ways to develop dashboards that establish a common, proactive language; build a budget process that will drive and communicate strategic change; create a planning culture; and improve the ability of stakeholders to look through the numbers and into your operations.
+This session will cover ways to develop dashboards that establish a common, proactive language; build a budget process that will drive and communicate strategic change; create a planning culture; and improve the ability of stakeholders to look through the numbers and into your operations.